 We encourage you to attend our community meetings and, possibly, join a committee.
-It is one of the best ways to learn more about Oyster Harbor and get to know your neighbors.
+It is one of the best ways to learn more about Oyster Harbor and to get to know your neighbors.
 If you have special interests or talents that can help us, please let us know.

-As you wander around the neighborhood, you will see we have several community areas to be enjoyed, such as the Beach and Fishing Pier on Shore Drive, the Pier & Boat Ramp on Washington Drive, the playground at the Harbor Road Lot, the boat dock near the intersection of Booker road and Washington Drive, and Fishing Creek Park & Pier at the end of Fishing Creek Road.
+As you wander around the neighborhood, you will see we have several community areas to be enjoyed, such as the Beach and Fishing Pier on Shore Drive, the Pier and Boat Ramp on Washington Drive, the playground at the Harbor Road Lot, the boat dock near the intersection of Booker road and Washington Drive, and Fishing Creek Park and Pier at the end of Fishing Creek Road.

 Who we are: